Yankees vs. White Sox Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will send Gerrit Cole (10-2) to the mound for his 24th start this season.
+- The Yankees will hand the ball to Clarke Schmidt (7-6) for his 23rd start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his seventh consecutive quality start.

-- Cole has pitched five or more innings in six straight games and will look to extend that streak.

 - He has five appearances with no earned runs allowed in 23 chances this season.